Olympic National Park: Recreation

 Rafting is available on both the Elwha and Hoh Rivers.
 Boating is common on Ozette Lake, Lake Crescent, and Lake Quinault.
 Fishing is allowed in the Ozette River, Queets River (below Tshletshy Creek), Hoh River, Quinault River (below North Shore Quinault River Bridge), Quillayute River and Dickey River.
 A fishing license is not required to fish in the park.
 Fishing for bull trout and Dolly Varden trout is not allowed and must be released if incidentally caught.

 Views of the Olympic National Park can be seen from the Hurricane Ridge viewpoint.
 The road leading west from the Hurricane Ridge visitor center has several picnic areas and trailheads.
 A paved trail called the Hurricane Hill trail is about 1.6 mi long each way, with an elevation gain of about 700 ft.
 It is not uncommon to find snow on the trails even as late as July.
 Several other dirt trails of varying distances and difficulty levels branch off of the Hurricane hill trail.
 The picnic areas are open only in the summer and have restrooms, water, and paved access to picnic tables.

-The Hurricane Ridge visitor center has an information desk, a gift shop, restrooms, and a snack bar.
-The exhibits in the visitor center are open daily.
+The Hurricane Ridge visitor center burned down on May 7, 2023.
+Constructed in the 1950s, it contained a 3D topographical map of the Olympics, a media center which showed nature documentaries of the area as well as other interpretive exhibits, and a gift shop.
+There is currently no timeline for when the center will be replaced; the project to rebuild the lodge and establish a temporary visitors' center was allocated $80 million in federal funding in late 2023.